Accounting

 Where teams get stuck, and what a better workflow looks like

 Teams usually do not get stuck on the idea of reconciliation.
-They get stuck in the handoffs around it: exports from multiple systems, manual matching in spreadsheet templates, missing support, slow responses from account owners, and reviewer questions that surface late in the close window.
+They get stuck in the handoffs: exports from multiple systems, manual matching in spreadsheet templates, missing support, slow responses from account owners, and reviewer questions that surface late in the close window.

 The teams that close faster tend to have one thing in common: the matching and preparation work is automated before the review begins.